Master of Science: Nursing Education

 Wilkes University’s Nursing Education concentration is a 39 credit-hour online program and will result in a Master of Science in Nursing degree.

 With scheduled breaks, the traditional Nursing Education MSN program can be completed fully online in 26 months based on a one-course-at-a-time progression.
 Our accelerated option allows qualified, accepted students to take concurrent courses (as indicated in the course sequences) and earn this MSN degree fully online in less than 20 months.

-The Nursing Education curriculum is offered in the following sequence of classes.
+The Nursing Education curriculum is comprised of the following courses.
 Please note that NSG 590 will be the last class taken in the Nursing Education sequence.

 This course emphasizes the systematic process of theory development in nursing.
 The role of traditional science in relation to other ways of knowing is explored.
 Students will describe, analyze, and evaluate current theories of nursing.
 The relationship of research and practice to theory is discussed.